Event List Interactions

 To create a new interaction:

-1. From your account profile icon on the top right, select Manage interactions from the menu and the Interactions overview page is displayed:
+1. From User icon, select Manage interactions from the menu.
+The Interactions overview page is displayed.

 Interactions Overview

-2. Click + New interaction and a dialog appears which allows you to configure your new interaction:
+2. Click + New interaction.
+A Create new interaction dialog box opens, which allows you to configure the new interaction.

-3. Enter the Name — the name assigned to the interaction, by default Interaction #1, which you can change e.g., Lookup IP.
+3. Enter the Name — the name assigned to the interaction, by default Interaction #1, which you can change for example, Lookup IP.

 4. Enter the Title template — A template for the text that appears in the interaction menus.
 Values for fields are entered using a required language syntax, the Template Language.
 For example, to use the aid field from FDR data, the syntax would be {{ fields.aid }}.

-If you want to provide a more precise label for the interaction, you can add it here: for example, for an element or row where the field IPAddress is set to 172.17.0.30, the title of the interaction in the Event List when clicking on that element or row would be Lookup 172.17.0.30, see Figure 80, “Event List Interaction”.
+If you want to provide a more precise label for the interaction, you can add it here: for example, for an element or row where the field IPAddress is set to 172.17.0.30, the title of the interaction in the Event list when clicking on that element or row would be Lookup 172.17.0.30, see Figure 88, “Event List Interaction”.

 If left empty, Name will be used to label the interaction.

-5. Specify the Scope — the repository or view where you want your new interaction to be added.
+5. Specify the Scope — the repository or view where you want the new interaction to be added.

 6. Specify the Behavior — the destination Type you want your widget to interact with, between:

-You have the options to whether open the destination dashboard to a new tab, and use the time from the current dashboard or the time from the destination dashboard.
+You can open the destination dashboard to a new tab, and either use the time from the current dashboard or the time from the destination dashboard.
 See Setting Up a Dashboard Interaction for more information on how to configure this type of interaction.

 You can choose whether to bind the parameter to some defined values or keep it unbound (to retain the default behavior of the target destination when the interaction is triggered).
 To keep it unbound, leave the input field empty.